 Citizen Science

-Citizen science, the involvement of volunteers in data collection, has increased the scale at which ecological research can be conducted.
-The benefits for the field of ecology lie in understanding processes occurring at broad geographic scales and over long time periods.
-Our lab focuses on the analysis of these massive data sets to study topics ranging from climate induced shifts in migration phenology to examining changes in animal community composition and population dynamics.
-Using data from citizen science projects such as Project FeederWatch, eBird, Audubon Christmas Bird Count, and North American Breeding Bird Survey, we investigate these ecological phenomena across large swaths of North America.
-We believe that the fusion of citizen science with advances in statistical modeling has and will open new areas of research for studying ecological patterns and processes.
+Citizen or community science, the involvement of the public in data collection, has increased the scale at which ecological research can be conducted.
+The benefits lie in understanding processes occurring at broad geographic scales and over long time periods.
+Our lab focuses on the analysis of these data sets to study topics ranging from climate induced shifts ranges or migration to changes in entire animal communities.
+Using data from citizen science projects such as Project FeederWatch, eBird, Audubon Christmas Bird Count, SnapShot Wisconsin, and North American Breeding Bird Survey, we investigate these ecological phenomena across North America and beyond.

 Current Projects